cpplain/launch-school-core-curriculum/rb101/lesson_4/lesson-4-notes.md

 - Selection and transformation require additional criteria.
   - Selection uses the criteria to determine which elements to select.
   - Transformation uses the criteria to determine how to transform the elements.
-- When performing transformations, it’s important to pay attention to whether the original collection is mutated or a new collection is returned.
+- When performing transformations, it's important to pay attention to whether the original collection is mutated or a new collection is returned.
 - [select_fruit.rb](select_fruit.rb)
 - Mutate argument instead of returning new array.